eduardapontel/image-editor/README.md

 - &lt;width&gt;: The new width of the image.

 - [rotate] (optional): The degree to rotate the image.
 If not provided, the default is 0.

+## Example

+      node image-editor.js ./input/image.jpg 800 90

+This will resize the image image.jpg to a width of 800 pixels and rotate it by 90 degrees.
+The resized image will be saved to ./temp/output_resize.jpg and then compressed to ./compressed/.